In this photo, taken on the ground floor of the Mondo Beat premises,

 In the central column there is an article by Anto (Antonio) Mariani, "The family, home of selfishness" (La famiglia focolare d'egoismo).

-Below, in the same column, is a poem with a futuristic title, "19664", by Renzo Freschi, who couldn't help but write, even though he had nothing interesting to say.
+Below, in the same column, there is a poem with a futuristic title, "19664", by Renzo Freschi, which couldn't help but write, despite having nothing interesting to say.

-To tell about Renzo Freschi after Mondo Beat time, he started a business as a dealer in oriental art and openly expressed his rejection of the part he had had in Mondo Beat, as he hadn't made any profit from this.
-But, over the years, having realized that he would not be remembered for what he had sold as a merchant, but perhaps for his participation in the history of Mondo Beat, he tried to mystify this history on Facebook and Wikipedia, with the aim of carve out a noble part for himself, that of one of the founders of Mondo Beat.
-Melchiorre Gerbino couldn't help to intervene to make it clear that Renzo Freschi was an impostor, and Renzo Freschi, once again, would not have made any profit from Mondo Beat, instead would have lost credibility as an oriental art dealer.
+To tell more about Renzo Freschi, after the Mondo Beat period he began a business as an oriental art dealer and openly expressed his rejection of the part he had had in Mondo Beat, having not made any economic profit from it.
+But, over the years, realizing that he would not be remembered for what he could have sold as a merchant, but perhaps for his participation in the history of Mondo Beat, he tried to mystify this history on Facebook and Wikipedia, with the aim to carve out a noble part for himself, that of one of the founders of Mondo Beat.
+Melchiorre Gerbino could not help but intervene to make it clear that Renzo Freschi was an impostor, and Renzo Freschi, once again, would not have made any profit from Mondo Beat, indeed he would have lost some credibility as an oriental art dealer.

 Half of this double page is covered by an "Open letter to Mondo Beat" (LETTERA APERTA A MONDO BEAT) by Michele Rallo, a young fascist who understood nothing of the anarchist nature of the Mondo Beat Movement, but believed it was influenced by the Communists.
 Michele Rallo thus underlined that Jack Kerouac and other characters of the Beat Generation were not communists.